 \section{Conclusion}

 As fuzzing budget is limited, it is important to use fuzzers that are better at finding faults.
-The available benchmarks are, however, limited or biased towards known bugs, and are susceptible to overfitting and fine-tuning.
+The available benchmarks are, however, limited or biased towards known bugs and are susceptible to overfitting and fine-tuning.

-In this paper, we demonstrate how the gold standard for measuring test suite quality---\mua---can be adapted for fuzzing.
-We show that two techniques, eliminating coverage mutants using static seed files and using \supermutants for the remaining evaluation, can reduce the cost of mutation analysis by a factor of almost~$100\times$, making it feasible to use for fuzzing.
-We investigated security faults and converted the identified patterns into security specific mutation operators, which were used for evaluation.
+This paper demonstrates how the gold standard for measuring test suite quality---\mua---can be adapted for fuzzing.
+We show that two techniques, eliminating coverage mutants using static seed files and using \supermutants for the remaining evaluation, can significantly reduce the computational expenditure necessary for \mua and can make mutation analysis feasible for fuzzing.
+We investigated security faults and converted the identified patterns into security-specific mutation operators, which were used for evaluation.
 Using \mua, practitioners are no longer limited to specific curated benchmarks.
 Instead, practitioners can evaluate fuzzers on the programs from a specific domain before allocating resources for fuzzing.

-Our evaluation demonstrates that with our technique, \mua can now be used for comparing popular fuzzers in real-world programs.
+Our evaluation demonstrates that with our technique, \mua can now be used for comparing fuzzers in real-world programs.
 Using \mua ensures that the practitioners can rely on the solid theory and decades of empirical research, leading to better fuzzers and sanitizers.
-Furthermore, the fine-grained results from mutation analysis can directly help fuzzing practitioners to understand the deficiencies in current approaches and take steps to correct them. \todo{BM: Some information on the pattern table in the appendix where I am not sure how to integrate it understandably: The AtomicRMW pattern signal is only placed once, for the first such instruction found \textbf{(in the whole code)}.
+The fine-grained results from mutation analysis can directly help fuzzing practitioners to understand the deficiencies in current approaches and take steps to correct them. \todo{BM: Some information on the pattern table in the appendix where I am not sure how to integrate it understandably: The AtomicRMW pattern signal is only placed once, for the first such instruction found \textbf{(in the whole code)}.
 The mutation though is done on all atomic operators implemented and a signal is only added for the implemented operators.
 So it may happen that more signals are found in the mutated binary than in the original.
 It could also happen that there is an AtomicRMW instruction in the code but not with an implemented operator; then the original binary would have a found signal location, the mutated would not.
 For the ATOMIC\_CMP\_XCHG pattern it is similar: only the first occurrence in a \textbf{function} is marked in the original binary, but all in the mutated binary.}